RetroPie/RetroPie-Docs/docs/PC-Engine.md

 ## CHD Files

-lr-beetle-pce-fast and lr-beetle-supergrafx have support for the CHD (V5) archive format.
+All emulators have support for the CHD (v5 or older) archive format.
 This format will save space and allow you to keep your PC Engine CD/TurboGrafx-CD ROM folder tidy.
 See [Creating CHDs from CD-ROMS](CHD-files.md#creating-chds-from-cd-roms).

 ## BIOS